yogmel/advanced-javascript/README.md

 var mell = PersonFactory("mell", "yon");
 ```

-To create a new prototype with inheritance, one can choose one of the three methods before mentioned and create that link.
+To create a new prototype with inheritance, choose one of the three methods before mentioned and create that link.

 #### ES6 Class and extends
 `class` is a feature implemented in ES6 (or ECMAScript 2015).
 It does not create another kind of pattern, rather it defines another way to do prototype pattern.